304 vs. 316 Stainless steel: The Difference

 Stainless-Steel-Slip-On-Flange

-The main difference between SS 304 and SS 316 is the addition of 2 to 3% molybdenum to SS 316.
+The main difference between 304 and 316 stainless steel is the addition of 2 to 3% molybdenum to SS 316.
 SS 304 contains 18% chromium and 8% nickel, in addition to a significant amount of iron.
 SS 316 contains the same basic composition as SS 304 but with the addition of molybdenum.
 This molybdenum increases the corrosion resistance of SS 316.

-Both SS 304 and SS 316 are corrosion resistant, but SS 316 is better suited for exposure to areas filled with chlorides, such as seawater.
+Both 304 and 316 stainless steels are corrosion-resistant, but SS 316 is better suited for exposure to areas with high chloride content, such as seawater.
 When exposed to salt or other corrosive elements, SS 304 is more prone to pitting and corrosion over time.

-SS 304 is widely used in general-purpose installations such as general kitchen equipment, plumbing, and building structures.
+304 stainless steel is widely used in general-purpose applications, including kitchen equipment, plumbing, and building structures.

-SS 316 is used in more demanding environments such as marine, pharmaceutical, and chemical processing industries.
+316 stainless steel is used in more demanding environments such as marine, pharmaceutical, and chemical processing industries.

 Stainless-Pipe-Bending